 d(oi(t), oj(t)) =oi(t) - oj(t)2

-Thus a weight of 1 means the two linked agents have identical opinions, while a weight of 0 means they are maximally dissimilar.
+Thus, a weight of 1 means the two linked agents have identical opinions, while a weight of 0 means they are maximally dissimilar.

 We then perform community detection on a subset of the Proximity Network, keeping only edges of sufficient weight and nodes sufficiently connected by such edges.
-We use a SPIRO-thresholded definition of which edges’ weights are sufficient (see below), and we keep only nodes connected by 2 or more such edges, along with only edges of sufficient weight to these nodes.
+We use a SPIRO-thresholded definition of which edges’ weights are sufficient (see below), and we keep only nodes connected by two or more such edges, along with only edges of sufficient weight to these nodes.
 We then perform LCD on this sub-graph.
 In practice, “sufficiently connected” edges are edges whose weight in the Proximity Network equals or exceeds the perceiving agent’s SPIRO value.
 Thus, higher SPIRO values would mean we tend to return fewer nodes and links after these reduction steps.

-In order to ensure every agent is assigned to an identity group, we follow up LCD with k-means clustering as follows - we consider the number of detected communities after SPIRO-thresholding and LCD on the Proximity Network, and compute the opinion centroid of the set of agents corresponding to each community.
+In order to ensure every agent is assigned to an identity group, we follow up LCD with k-means clustering as follows - we consider the number of detected communities after SPIRO-thresholding and LCD on the proximity network and compute the opinion centroid of the set of agents corresponding to each community.
 We use the number of communities and the centroids thus found as initial values to the k-means clustering algorithm which is performed on the entire agent population (including those excluded before LCD).
-Every excluded agent is initially assigned to the cluster whose centroid is closest to it. k-means clustering is repeated on the opinion space thereafter until the centroids converge.
+Every excluded agent is initially assigned to the cluster whose centroid is closest to it.
+K-means clustering is repeated on the opinion space thereafter until the centroids converge.
 Thus, every agent is assigned to an identity group.

 Global versus individual detection of identity groups.
 We wanted to simulate the possibility of different agents being differently sensitive to identity-related information from the opinion space - in our model this translates to agents having different SPIRO values (see Sec.
 2.2 below, model VBVI).
 Implementing this directly would mean running the Louvain algorithm several times at every time step, making the simulation computationally very expensive.
 In order to make the process more efficient, we segmented the agent population into eight partitions, each having its own pre-defined SPIRO value.
 Although the number and index of the agents assigned to each partition may vary across simulations, every partition - and therefore every agent - can take on SPIRO values only from the set: {0.15, 0.25, 0.35, 0.45, 0.55, 0.65, 0.75, 0.85}.